-To make an internal complaint, call Member Services at (855) 735-5831, TTY: 711, 7 days a week, 8 a.m. to 8 p.m., local time.
+To make an internal complaint, call Member Services at the number at the bottom of the page.
 You can make the complaint at any time unless it is about a Part D drug.
 If the complaint is about a Part D drug, you must make it within 60 calendar days after you had the problem you want to complain about.

 - If there is anything else you need to do, Member Services will tell you. - You can also write your complaint and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing.

-Complaints are grievances that must be resolved as expeditiously as your case requires, based on your health status, but no later than 30 calendar days after the date the Plan receives the oral or written grievance.
-Grievances filed orally, may be responded to orally unless the enrollee requests a written response or the grievance concerns quality of care.
-Molina Dual Options will complete the investigation as expeditiously as the case requires, based on the enrollee's heath status, but no later than 30 days of receipt of the request, or within 24 hours for expedited grievances.
+If you put your complaint in writing, we will respond to your complaint in writing. - Complaints are grievances that must be resolved as expeditiously as your case requires, based on your health status, but no later than 30 calendar days after the date the Plan receives the oral or written grievance.
+Grievances filed orally, may be responded to orally unless the member requests a written response or the grievance concerns quality of care.
+Molina Dual Options will complete the investigation as expeditiously as the case requires, based on the member's heath status, but no later than 30 days of receipt of the request, or within 24 hours for expedited grievances.
 Grievances filed in writing must be responded to in writing.
-Grievances may be filed orally by calling us at (855) 665-4627, TTY: 711, Monday - Friday, 8 a.m. to 8 p.m., local time; or in writing by mailing to: Molina Dual Options Appeals and Grievances.PO Box 22816, Long Beach, CA 90801, Fax: (562) 499-0610.
+Grievances may be filed orally by calling us at (855) 665-4627, TTY: 711, Monday-Friday, 8 a.m. to 8 p.m., local time; or in writing by mailing to: Molina Dual Options Appeals and Grievances, PO Box 22816, Long Beach, CA 90801, Fax: (562) 499-0610.